Verizon defends its 5G network's rocky start, throws shade at AT&T and T-Mobile

 But, low-band spectrum -- which provides the wide area coverage necessary to reach every American nationwide -- doesn't have depth of capacity.

+"Early testing results seem to show the coverage limitations of millimeter waves.
+We wish Verizon well but looks like they will need many more sites to achieve a more robust 5G footprint," he said in an email, adding that Sprint's future launch using 2.5 GHz spectrum will focus on a wider coverage swath.

+"We'll offer 5G coverage ranging from about 20 square miles across downtown Chicago, to approximately 230 square miles spanning the greater Dallas Fort Worth area, for a total initial 5G coverage footprint of more than 1,000 square miles across all nine of our launch cities," Saw said.

 Verizon's smack talk is confident, but remember, too, that it isn't building 5G out of the goodness of its corporate heart.
 There's also the extra profit that 5G can bring, to the tune of $10 more per month per line.
-That's $120 more per customer a year, and with 145.74 million customers in 2018, according to Statista, that's a potential $265.74 million if all its customers made the move.
+That's $120 more per customer a year, and with 145.74 million customers in 2018, according to Statista, that's a potential $265.74 million more per year for the service bump if all its customers made the move to 5G.

 With a firm rollout plan and those figures as a dangling carrot, it's little wonder Verizon is able to brush off early fears of shaky 5G performance.